wp home > general info > our students' writing

-The 2014 Celebration of Writing Ceremony will be held early March, 2014.
+The 2017 Celebration of Writing Ceremony will be held (date TBA).
 The Celebration is the Writing Program's showcase of undergraduate student writing.
 It's our chance to honor the work done in First Year Writing (Englwrit 111, 112, and 112H) and Junior Year Writing.
-We recognize those student writers whose essays have been selected for the annual Student Writing Anthology and the winners of our Best Text Contest.
+We recognize those student writers whose essays have been selected for the annual Student Writing Anthology and the winners of our Charles Moran Best Text Contest.
 We also honor the student tutors who work in the University Writing Center.

 The Writing Program's annual Student Writing Anthology, a required text in all First Year Writing courses here, celebrates the accomplishments of students enrolled in Basic Writing, College Writing, and Junior Year Writing courses at UMass Amherst.
 Published yearly, it rewards our student authors with public recognition and an opportunity to have their voices heard beyond the walls of the classroom.
 Anthologized essays take a variety of forms: some explore and interpret the meaning of personal experience; others reflect on social, cultural, and historical issues; many prove that careful research and close reading not only provide data and expert opinion in support of a claim but result in new and revealing perspectives on the world.

 Essays included in the Student Writing Anthology are all nominated by teachers.
 If you're a teacher of First Year or Junior Year Writing at UMass Amherst and interested in submitting one or more student essays for possible inclusion in theAnthology, please send an email to email@example.com with the name of the student, her email address and the name of the assignment for which the essay was written.
 We will contact the student to ask for an electronic version of the essay as well as an Anthology Submission form.